hpssjellis/my-installs-for-bash-on-windows/README.md

+Aug 12, 2016

+Not having a lot of success since so many things need both the android jdk and a stable java 8.
+We may have to wait for the next update to Bash On Windows.

+The issues I am having seems to be connected to the different way sudo and sudo su seem to work.
+Also any installation package that spawns a new window (like oracle java 8 or the android sdk ) causes lots of problems

 Aug 7, 2016

 To install all the working packages you need this repository on your windows computer with the bash command line having access to it.